 Instructions

-- Add curry powder, turmeric powder, coriander powder and salt.
-Stir until fragrant (30 seconds).1 teaspoon curry powder, ½ teaspoon turmeric powder, ½ teaspoon coriander powder, ½ teaspoon salt
+- Add curry powder, turmeric powder, coriander powder, chili powder (if using) and salt.
+Stir until fragrant (30-45 seconds).1 teaspoon curry powder, ½ teaspoon turmeric powder, ½ teaspoon coriander powder, ½ teaspoon salt, ¼ teaspoon cayenne or chili powder (optional)

-- Add the green beans and cook for a final 5 minutes with the lid on.
+- Add the green beans and dried mango powder and cook for a final 5 minutes with the lid on.
 (Check the liquid level when you add the green beans.
-If there is not enough liquid left (you had a particularly thirsty pumpkin perhaps), you may need to add a little more water to ensure the green beans can cook.
-If there is too much liquid (your pumpkin was still very fresh and didn’t not soak up as much liquid), boil at a higher heat with the lid off instead.)100 g green beans
+If there is not enough liquid left, you may need to add a little more water or coconut milk to ensure the green beans can cook.
+If there is too much liquid (your pumpkin was still very fresh and did not soak up as much liquid), boil at a higher heat with the lid off instead.)
+(For Instant Pot, once cooked, leave for 2 minutes, then do a quick release, add these ingredients and sauté for 5 more minutes).100 g green beans, ½ teaspoon dry mango powder

 Thermomix Instructions

-- Add the curry powder, turmeric powder, coriander powder and salt, and set to 30 secs. / 120°C / sp.
-Stir.1 teaspoon curry powder, ½ teaspoon turmeric powder, ½ teaspoon coriander powder, ½ teaspoon salt
+- Add the curry powder, turmeric powder, coriander powder, chilli powder, salt and curry leaves, and set to 30 secs. / 120°C / sp.
+Stir.1 teaspoon curry powder, ½ teaspoon turmeric powder, ½ teaspoon coriander powder, ½ teaspoon salt, ¼ teaspoon cayenne or chili powder (optional)

-- Stir in the green beans with a spatula, then set to 5 mins. / 100°C / sp.
-Rev. 0.5. (add a little more water if it looks too dry – it should be saucey looking).100 g green beans
+- Stir in the green beans and dry mango powder with a spatula, then set to 5 mins. / 100°C / sp.
+Rev. 0.5. (add a little more water if it looks too dry – it should be saucey looking).100 g green beans, ½ teaspoon dry mango powder

 Notes

-- You can substitute the green beans with courgette, cut into half moons, or add other vegetables as well.
+- You can substitute the green beans with cauliflower florets or courgette, cut into half moons, or add other vegetables as well.
+Baby leaf spinach stirred in at the end would be delicious as well!

 - The curry leaves and mango powder are not essential.
 If you don’t have them at home, just leave them out.
 Tamarind paste gives a pleasant tartness to counter-balance the sweetness of the pumpkin.
 If you can’t find any, then substitute with pomegranate molasses or perhaps some lime juice.

-- Remember to wear protective gloves or wash your hands frequently when preparing raw pumpking to avoid irritation and staining.
+- Remember to wear protective gloves or wash your hands frequently when preparing raw pumpkin to avoid irritation and staining.

-- Other condiments to serve with this dish are plant-based raita, mango chutney and poppadoms.
+- Other condiments to serve with this dish are plant-based raita and mango chutney.

 Nutrition